GarySpender/x-trident-aw109sp-add-ins/README.md

 Forward Overhead Panel.

-Some Autopilot buttons (AP1, AP2, HDG, IAS, ALT, NAV, CRS).
+Some Autopilot buttons (AP1, AP2, HDG, IAS, ALT, NAV, RHT, HOV).
+Some of the other APMS buttons are already provided by xTrident by default and I do not plan to duplicate any of their work.

-Some Honeycomb Bravo mapping to allow the changing of heading / alt etc by mapping the bravo knobs to individual controls and using the AW109 datarefs.
+Some Honeycomb Bravo mapping to allow the changing of heading / alt / ias / crs / vs etc by mapping the bravo knobs to individual controls and using the AW109 datarefs.

 Engine Mode Switches (without a physical rotary switch to map).